-Sometimes it’s hard to tell if your internet presence is up to the standards of your competition.
+Sometimes it’s hard to tell if your online presence is up to the standards of your competition.
 Are you as active as your peers?
 Does your target audience use the same social media outlets as your marketing does?
-Are you taking the right steps to build your presence online, or would you get better results if you adjusted your process?
+Are you taking the right steps to build your online presence, or would you get better results if you adjusted your process?

 Are you using video to market your small business?
 Consider this: 73% of adult American Internet users watch videos on sharing sites such as YouTube.